-PG&E must analyze the climatic records of each National a) Oceanic and Atmospheric Administration - National Weather Service (NWS) station with 30 year average summer maximum temperature and winter minimum temperature within its territory.
-PG&E must then determine if customers in the vicinity of each weather station receive appropriate amounts of baseline electricity allocations given the climatic conditions experienced by each group of customers.
-PG&E shall determine this appropriateness by comparing the climatic condition of the customers (as revealed by the NWS weather station data) to the average climatic condition of the baseline territory in which the customers are located and all other existing PG&E baseline territories.
-If PG&E finds that the climatic conditions of the customers are a better match for a different baseline territory than their current territory, then PG&E must assign that group of customers to the baseline territory that is a better match.
-PG&E must conduct this analysis separately for winter and summer climatic conditions, and match each group of customers with its best fit for each season, even if that results in different baseline territories for each season.
-In effect, this ordered revision will replicate for all residential customers in PG&E's territory the analysis done in the 2017 GRC Phase II for customers in the San Lorenzo Valley.
-PG&E shall ensure that all of its residential customers are afforded the same consideration granted to customers in the San Lorenzo Valley in this proceeding.
+code147 in the vicinity of each weather station148 receive appropriate amounts of baseline electricity allocations given the climatic conditions experienced by the zip code.
+PG&E shall determine this appropriateness by comparing the climatic condition of the zip code (as revealed by the NWS weather station data) to the average climatic condition of the baseline territory in which the zip code is currently located and all other existing PG&E baseline territories.149 If PG&E finds that the climatic conditions of the zip code are a better match for a different baseline territory than the zip code's current territory, then PG&E must assign that zip code to the baseline territory that is a better match.
+In effect, this will replicate for all residential customers in PG&E's territory the analysis done in the 2017 GRC Phase II for customers in the San Lorenzo Valley.
+PG&E shall ensure that all of its residential customers are afforded the same consideration granted to customers in the San Lorenzo Valley in this proceeding.150